Hyde Park, London: 19th–21st centuries

 Hyde Park hosted a Great Fair in the summer of 1814 to celebrate the Allied sovereigns' visit to England, and exhibited various stalls and shows.
 The Battle of Trafalgar was re-enacted on the Serpentine, with a band playing the National Anthem while the French fleet sank into the lake.
 The coronation of King George IV in 1821 was celebrated with a fair in the park, including an air balloon and firework displays.

 One of the most important events to take place in Hyde Park was the Great Exhibition of 1851.
 The Crystal Palace was constructed on the south side of the park.
 The public did not want the building to remain after the closure of the exhibition, and its architect, Joseph Paxton, raised funds and purchased it.
 He had it moved to Sydenham Hill in South London.
 Another significant event was the first Victoria Cross investiture, on 26 June 1857, when 62 men were decorated by Queen Victoria in the presence of Prince Albert and other members of the Royal Family, including their future son-in-law Crown Prince Frederick William of Prussia.

 The Hyde Park Lido sits on the south bank of the Serpentine.
 It opened in 1930 to provide improved support for bathing and sunbathing in the park, which had been requested by the naturist group, the Sunlight League.
-The Lido and accompanying Pavilion was designed by the Commissioner of Works, George Lansbury, and was half funded by a £5,000 (now £) donation from Major Colin Cooper (1892–1938).
-It still sees regular use in the summer into the 21st century.
+The Lido and accompanying Pavilion was designed by the Commissioner of Works, George Lansbury, and was half funded by a £5,000 (now equivalent to £) donation from Major Colin Cooper (1892–1938).
+It still sees regular use in the summer.

 Hyde Park has been a major venue for several Royal jubilees and celebrations.
 For the Golden Jubilee of Queen Victoria in 1887, a party was organised on 22 June where around 26,000 school children were given a free meal as a gift.
 The Queen and the Prince of Wales made an unexpected appearance at the event.
 Victoria remained fond of Hyde Park in the final years of her life and often drove there twice a day.

-As part of the Queen's Silver Jubilee in 1977, a Jubilee Exhibition was set up in Hyde Park, with the Queen and Prince Philip visiting on 30 June.
+As part of the Silver Jubilee of Queen Elizabeth II in 1977, a Jubilee Exhibition was set up in Hyde Park, with the Queen and Prince Philip visiting on 30 June.
 In 2012, a major festival took place in the park as part of the Queen's Diamond Jubilee celebrations.
 On 6 February, the King's Troop, Royal Horse Artillery, fired a 41-gun Royal Salute at Hyde Park Corner.